What makes Grace incredible?

 Christ’s power

 By grace we are given power (2 Corinthians 12:9-10).
 By grace we have help for moments when we are in need (Hebrews 4:15-16).
-By grace we are able to be kind and serve others (1 Peter 4:10), and when we are humble we will walk in grace (James 4:6).
+By grace we are able to be kind and serve others (1 Peter 4:10), and when we are humble we will walk in grace because God shows favor to those who are humble (James 4:6).

 With grace we can do things that are difficult and we can fulfill our life's purpose (1 Corinthians 15:10).

-Sin is not only wrongful actions but also its implications.
+Sin not only influences wrongful actions but it also has implications.
 Understanding the true nature of sin will help you recognize what no longer holds power over you or your life—thanks to grace.

 For instance, the price of sin is death, but grace allows us to be forgiven, cleansed, and made right (Romans 6:23; 1 John 1:9).